-Ability to Acquire and Monetize Products Efficiently.
+Ability to Acquire, Manage and Monetize Products Efficiently.
 Our ability to deliver an elevated experience for our subscribers and customers that keeps them loyal to RTR depends on us having the right assortment.
+For example, in fiscal year 2023 we focused on enhancing the availability of the items on our site and increasing the depth of our buys (i.e., purchasing more units of particular styles).
 Due to our deep partnerships with brands, flexibility in our buying timelines and ability to react to advantageous retail purchasing environments, we can acquire products directly from brands in multiple cost effective ways.
-Additionally, during the third quarter of fiscal year 2022, we launched a pilot to sell our brand new Exclusive Design products wholesale to a third-party retailer, which we believe highlights the potential of the RTR platform and our data and consumer appeal.
 Our expertise in reverse logistics and garment restoration also provides us with the ability to monetize our products effectively over their useful life.
 Diversifying our product acquisition away from 100% Wholesale has driven higher overall product return on investment and reduced the capital needs of the business.
-In fiscal year 2022, approximately 58% of new items were acquired through our more capital efficient non-Wholesale channels, compared to 55% in fiscal year 2021 and 54% in fiscal year 2020.
-We plan to further increase the percentage of units acquired through Exclusive Designs and Share by RTR in fiscal year 2023.
+In fiscal year 2023, approximately 61% of new items were acquired through our more capital efficient non-Wholesale channels, compared to 58% in fiscal year 2022 and 55% in fiscal year 2021.
+We plan to further increase the percentage of units acquired through Exclusive Designs and Share by RTR in fiscal year 2024.
 We continuously evaluate our product acquisition mix to maximize our strategic priorities.

 Purchases of rental product includes the cost of wholesale products acquired in the period and other ancillary costs such as freight, where applicable.
-Many factors impact the purchases of rental product including our acquisition mix strategy, the proportion of subscribers to total customers, timing of when those subscribers are acquired, the formality of styles, brand assortment, opportunities in the market and timing of when the rental product is received and paid for.
-Purchases of rental product as a percentage of revenue in fiscal year 2022 was 21% as compared to 15% in fiscal year 2021 and 35% in fiscal year 2020.
-We anticipate this percentage to stay relatively consistent with the fiscal year 2022 percentage in the near term.
-Due to seasonality factors, we track our progress on purchases of rental product as a percentage of revenue on a full year basis, as quarterly costs are not necessarily reflective of full year trends.
+Many factors impact the purchases of rental product including our depth and acquisition mix strategy, the proportion of subscribers to total customers, timing of when those subscribers are acquired, the formality of styles, brand assortment, opportunities in the market and timing of when the rental product is received and paid for.
+Purchases of rental product as a percentage of revenue in fiscal year 2023 was 26% as a result of lower sales and the impact of the adjustment to our rental product depth in fiscal year 2023.
+Purchases of rental product as a percentage of revenue was 21% and 15% in fiscal year 2022 and 2021, respectively.
+We anticipate this percentage to decrease in fiscal year 2024 compared with fiscal year 2023 due to higher sales projections and the impact of the adjustment to our rental product depth in fiscal year 2024 compared with fiscal year 2023 due to higher sales projections and the impact of the adjustment to our rental product depth in fiscal year 2024 compared with fiscal year 2023 due to higher sales projections and the impact of the adjustment to our rental product depth in fiscal year 2024.
+The adjustment to our rental product depth in fiscal year 2023.
+Due to seasonality factors, we track our progress on purchases of rental product as a percentage of revenue on a full year basis, as quarterly expenditures are not necessarily reflective of full year trends.
+In addition, we intend to comply with the mutually agreed upon quarterly and annual spend levels for rental product capital expenditures during fiscal year 2024 in our 2023 Amended Temasek Facility.